GelzoneXUnsas/GelzoneXUnsas.github.io/content/posts/Interactive-Fictions.md

 draft: false
 author: ["Lucas Li"]
 tags: ["Games","Projects"]
-featured_image: '/images/games/if.png'
+featured_image: "/images/games/if.png"
-description: "2 Text Adventure Games Made by Inform & Twine"
+description: "Text Adventure Games Made by Inform & Twine"
 toc: true
 ---

-First text-based games I made.
+Some interactive fiction games I made.
 The first game is parse-based, while the second is choice-based game.  <!--more-->

+* Jack's World Adventure
+* Post-Apocalyptic Prodigies

+Interactive fiction (IF) refers to a genre of computer games or stories in which the player makes choices that affect the outcome of the story.
+The player interacts with the game by entering text commands to advance the story, make choices, and solve puzzles.

 ---